torsdag den 29. december 2022

 Recordings for the O(+> album continued in January and February 1992 while rehearsals for the Diamonds And Pearls tour also continued.
 Tony M. worked on Arrogance and Race on 4 January 1992 before the first known O(+> album configuration was compiled in March 1992.
 It included The Continental featuring Carmen Electra of which an unreleased Dance Remix was also made.
 A 1994 remix of The Continental by Kirk Johnson of The Game Boyz entitled Tell Me How U Want 2 B Done was released on the 1998 Crystal Ball compilation.

-Other new songs recorded for the O(+> album included Damn U, In The Middle Of The Night, There, a new take on the Diamonds And Pearls outtake The Flow and a new version of the upcoming hit single off the album, 7 which had originally been recorded in December 1990.
+Clare Fischer added orchestral overdubs to 3 Chains O’ Gold in February.
+Other songs recorded for the O(+> album included Damn U, a new take on the Diamonds And Pearls outtake The Flow and a new version of the upcoming hit single off the album, 7 which had originally been recorded in December 1990.
 7 included a drum loop sampled from the 1967 song Tramp by Lowell Fulson.
 At some point, a single edit was made of 7.
 Additional work was also done on The Max from October 1991 with Tony M. adding a rap before it got included on the O(+> album.

 On 29 January, a song called Check It Out was recorded and The NPG Hornz added horns to Letter 4 Miles in February.
 The latter would get released on the 2023 Diamonds And Pearls Super Deluxe Edition.
 Nine segues were also recorded that told the story of an underage Princess Mayte's arrival in Minneapolis and subsequent romance with Prince.
 Damn U was extended with one of these segues and Kirstey Alley did overdubs on Arrogance besides the segues she participated in as reporter Vanessa Bartholomew.
 Sexy M.F. was edited shorter to make room for it all.